tanersa/sharksIAM/sharksIAM/README.md

      Lastly, click on "Generate Policy" button to generate your own policy which will be inline policy.
      Then copy the json file and close the modal on the page.
     - Next, go back to create policy page for pasting JSON file that we just copied lately.
-    - Then copy that json file also known as "Boiler Plate" inside the box provided.
     - Click on "Next: Tags"
     - Hit "Next Review" and name the policy on next page.
     - Describe your policy to adress correct needs.